rmclarklab/Tetur_eQTL/README.md

 1. First, we need to generate the a linkage measure for each bin to bin.
 2. Then, we developed a customized script to screening the output of MatrixeQTL.
 When one gene expression is associated with multiple recombination bins that belonged to one single linkage group, we only use the most significant association as the informative one.

-#### In this step, we parsed the output of MatrixeQTL and only collected the most significant association for following check.